-Graduate Minor in Creativity Studies in Education
+Graduate Minor in Creativity Studies

-|Courses in the Minor|
+|Courses in the Creativity Studies Minor|

-|CI 5310 Creativity: Theories, Research, and Applications|
+|1) CI 5310 Creativity: Theories, Research, and Applications|

-|Choice of: CI 5368 The Politics and Creativity of Being and Becoming; or EDTC 5341 Digital Fabrication and Simple Electronics|
+|3) Choose one: CI 5368 The Politics and Creativity of Being and Becoming, or EDTC 5341 Digital Fabrication and Simple Electronics|

 Academic Advisor and Coordinator